 John P. Brosious, MD

-Dr. John Brosious, an assistant professor of plastic surgery at the UNLV School of Medicine, had the highest score in the country when he took the written exam to become certified with the American Board of Plastic Surgery.
+Dr. John Brosious, an assistant professor of plastic surgery at the Kirk Kerkorian School of Medicine at UNLV, had the highest score in the country when he took the written exam to become certified with the American Board of Plastic Surgery.

 A graduate of the University of Notre Dame and the Indiana University School of Medicine, he frequently handles cancer reconstruction and trauma patients, but he is often called on to apply his skill to cosmetic cases from facelifts to liposuction.
 Proceeds from the procedures enable school of medicine surgeons to focus on demanding reconstruction and complex trauma cases.